How to Check Continuity Like a Pro: A Comprehensive Guide

 5. Be Aware of Current Flow

-While continuity testing generally deals with de-energized circuits, there may still be instances where residual or induced currents are present.
-Be mindful not to touch any exposed conductors during the test to avoid electrical shock.
+Even though continuity testing typically involves de-energized circuits, residual or induced currents may still be present.
+Exercise caution and avoid touching any exposed conductors during the test to prevent electrical shock.

 6. Know Your Multimeter’s Current Rating